-In this experiment, we test the quality of the predicted graphs by our graph generation model.
-In particular, we test the performance as we vary the number of graphs selected from the graph generation phase before feeding it to the hyper-parameter optimization module.
-Figure \ref{varying_num_graphs} shows the performance of both variation of {\sysname} (KGpipFLAML and KGpipAuto-Sklearn) as we change the number of predicted graphs between 3, 5 and 7.
-The results indicate that {\sysname} achieves significantly better performance compared to FLAML with a t-Test value of 0.03 and 0.01 when using 5 and 7 graphs, respectively.
-With only 3 graphs, {\sysname} is still outperforming FLAML, although the effect is weaker (t-Test value = 0.06).
-Compared to Auto-sklearn, all variations have similar or better performance, but the difference is insignificant.
+This experiment tests the quality of our meta-learning component.
+We test the performance as we vary the number of graphs selected from the graph generation phase before feeding it to the hyper-parameter optimization module.
+Table \ref{tab_top_graphs} shows the KGpipFLAML performance as we vary the number of predicted graphs between 3, 5 and 7.

+With only 3 graphs, {\sysname} is still outperforming FLAML (second best system after KGpipFLAML) , although the effect is weaker (t-Test value = 0.06).
+Compared to Auto-sklearn (third best system after KGpipFLAML), all variations have similar or better performance, but the difference is insignificant.
+This experiment shows that even with three graphs, {\sysname} outperforms FLAML and KGpipAuto-Sklearn, i.e., the correct pipelines often appear in the top 3.
 As another assessment of the quality of our predictions, we measure where in our ranked list of predicted pipelines the best pipeline turned out to be.
 Ideally, the top pipeline would always be first, and we use Mean Reciprocal Rank (MRR) to measure how close to that our predictions are.
 Across all runs, the MRR is 0.71, indicating that the top pipeline is typically very near the top.